 I know with all the excitement surrounding the movie release, many of you will be hosting Paddington Bear parties this year.
 These cute Paddington Bear Cupcakes will make the perfect treat to serve to your guests.

-- Modeling Chocolate (candy clay) looks like fondant but tastes like chocolate so it’s a wonderful medium to use to create Paddington’s eyes, nose, and hat.
-Find the simple 2 ingredient modeling chocolate recipe on my Chocolate Making Tips tutorial.
+- Modeling Chocolate (candy clay) looks like fondant but tastes like chocolate so it's a wonderful medium to use to create Paddington's eyes, nose, and hat.
+Find the simple two-ingredient modeling chocolate recipe on my Chocolate Making Tips tutorial.

 - Piping gel is a clear, tasteless, food adhesive.
 You can find it at craft stores or discount stores in the cake decorating section.
 To make the hat, if you don't have piping gel, you can use water.
 Then use melted chocolate or candy melts to attach the hat and white peanut butter cup to the larger peanut butter cup.